OFFSHORE WIND TAX CREDIT PROGRAM

 Letter of Intent Fee: a non-refundable fee due at the time of execution of the non-binding letter of intent between the business and NJEDA based on the number of new, full-time employees proposed for consideration by the board.
 However, this fee shall be refunded if the Authority does not approve the tax credit.

-Tax Credit Certificate Fee: a non-refundable fee due prior to the receipt of the tax credit certificate based on the number of new, full-time employees approved by the board.
+Tax Credit Certificate (Issuance fee) (one time only): a non-refundable fee due prior to the receipt of the tax credit certificate based on the number of new, full-time employees approved by the board.

 Annual Servicing Fee: an annual fee due at the time the business submits its annual report.